aconchillo/bitpacket/doc/intro.rst

 Download
 --------

-BitPacket_ is maintained in Savannah_ (and mirrored in github_).
+BitPacket_ is maintained in Savannah_ (and mirrored in github_ and gitorious_).
 Savannah is the central point for development, maintenance and distribution of official `GNU software`_ (and other non-GNU software, like BitPacket).

 You can download the latest BitPacket release from the project's website_, or alternatively, you can also clone the source repository.